opencog/docker/opencog/README.md

 =============================================== -->

 ## Steps for running jupyter kernels with opencog
+For some reason, the Jupyter container no longer builds.
+There is some bug with setting up the python environment.
+If you know how to use python, please fix this (these) config bugs (and remove this error message when done.)

 1. Build the image which has python and guile kernels installed with the following command.
     ```
     ./docker-build -j